Faerbit/mc_server_wrapper/README.md

 + Check Player Command (Shuts down the server if there are no more players playing)
 + Backup Command
   + 3 backup versions on demand
-  + 3 backup version automatically before each update
+  + 3 backup versions automatically before each update

 ##Dependencies